On modelling positive continuous data with spatio-temporal dependence: Simulation results

 Having collected $n=21$ observations at locations $s_1=0,s_2=0.05, \ldots, s_{n}=1$, we predict the random variable $Y(s_{n+1})$ at $s_{n+1}=1.05$ by means of the optimal predictor $Y^*(s_{n+1})$, and the linear predictor $\widehat{Y}(s_{n+1})$ as in (\ref{pred-sk}).

 We simulate 1,\,000 realizations from the stationary Weibull model, i.e. $\mu(s_i)=1$, with the same dependence structure as before.
 Then we compute the average of the squared prediction errors $[Y(s_{21}) -{Y}^*(s_{21})]^2$ and $[Y(s_{21}) -\widehat{Y}(s_{21})]^2$ and their ratio.
 Table \ref{tab:relativeprediction} shows the ratio between the linear and the optimal predictor.
-This ratio deteriorates when the strength of the dependence increases but the deterioration does not exceed thirty-two percent, an acceptable result.
+This ratio deteriorates when the strength of the dependence increases as expected, but the loss of the relative efficiency does not exceed thirty-two percent.